Planning to read the book later? Here's a brief version of our history.

 The new building, Scaife Hall, was completed in 1956 and vigorous recruitment of additional full-time faculty was begun.
 With increased facilities and faculty, the School of Medicine began to be recognized as a major center for research in a number of areas.
 In turn, the faculty of the School attracted appreciable support for research and training from the National Institutes of Health and other federal agencies.
 Moreover, the School became assured of financial support for medical education when, in 1967, the University became state related as part of the higher education system of the Commonwealth of Pennsylvania.

-Today, the University of Pittsburgh School of Medicine continues to build upon the strong foundation of past leaders and dedicated physicians Clinical and basic research have grown remarkable and continue to attract support from federal institutions, private foundations, and corporations.
+Today, the University of Pittsburgh School of Medicine continues to build upon the strong foundation of past leaders and dedicated physicians.
+Clinical and basic research have grown remarkably and continue to attract support from federal institutions, private foundations, and corporations.
 The School's faculty is currently ranked among the top 20 nationwide in federal grant and contract support.
-Innovative ventures such as a new, expanded MD/PhD program, integrated curriculum, physician-investigator fellowship training program, organ transplant program, Pittsburgh Cancer Institute, and Pittsburgh NMR Institute, promise to keep the School at the forefront of progress in educational, research and patient care endeavors.
+Innovative ventures, such as a new, expanded MD/PhD program, integrated curriculum, physician-investigator fellowship training program, organ transplant program, Pittsburgh Cancer Institute, and Pittsburgh NMR Institute, promise to keep the School at the forefront of progress in educational, research, and patient care endeavors.

-The University of Pittsburgh, including the School of Medicine is accredited by the Middle States Association of Colleges and Schools.
-In addition, the School of Medicine is accredit by the Liaison Committee on Medical Education of the Council on Medical Education of the American Medical Association and the Executive Council of the Association of American Medical Colleges.
+The University of Pittsburgh, including the School of Medicine, is accredited by the Middle States Association of Colleges and Schools.
+In addition, the School of Medicine is accredited by the Liaison Committee on Medical Education of the Council on Medical Education of the American Medical Association and the Executive Council of the Association of American Medical Colleges.